 Bringing the latest mint error news to the collector.
 Also featuring Die Trials, Patterns, Test Pieces, Numismatic Rarities, Currency Errors and Discoveries from the U.S. Mint.

-Broadstruck on a 26g Bronze Planchet
+Broadstruck on Bronze Planchet

 This unique proof bronze Ike Dollar could have been struck on a bronze planchet intended to be used to strike the 1973-S medal in commemoration of the 100th anniversary of the cable car in San Francisco.
 This commemorative medal was enacted by the Senate and House of Representatives of the United States of America.